saphanaacademy/sap-analytics-cloud-live-connections/README.md

 #### Documentation ####
 * [Live Data Connection to SAP HANA Using a Direct Connection with Password Authentication](https://help.sap.com/doc/00f68c2e08b941f081002fd3691d86a7/2019.7/en-US/58c890e1c89d41e69b2cec31bac2d95f.html) - SAP Analytics Cloud Help
 * [Application Runtime Configuration Details](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.04/en-US/0ff6baf4a2a24707b3465face9fa8cf4.html) - SAP HANA Administration Guide

+#### Error ####
+If CORS has not been configured for the InA service, the following error is returned when creating the Live Connection

+    Failed to connect to HANA system.
+Possible causes: CORS Settings; incorrect credentials.
+More information can be found on the troubleshooting page.

 ### 5. HTTP Server Session Timeout (XS) ###
 Default value for the HTTP Server (XS Engine) session timeout parameter is 900 seconds.
 SAC documentation recommends 12 hours.